What is an Administration?

 Benefits of an Administration

-- Appointment can be made quickly and provide protection as soon as an application is filed
+- Appointments can be made quickly and provide protection as soon as an application is filed

 - Restructuring of non-profitable elements of the business can be undertaken, allowing business to trade as a going concern and be rescued

-- Moratorium powers prevent any further recovery action whilst Administrator is in office
+- Moratorium powers prevent any further recovery action whilst the Administrator is in office

 - Administrations can complement a range of other restructuring tools – eg an Administrator can seek to implement a CVA alongside the Administration if the business can be rescued.